CAFDataProcessing/worker-document/README.md

 }

 ```
+This function will be called once the processing of the document completed successfully.
+This function is passed `DocumentEventObject` as an argument.

+The structure of the `DocumentEventObject` is explained in `onProcessDocument` section.

+For more details  of the event object, refer the [onProcessDocument](#onProcessDocument) section.

 #### onAfterProcessTask

-This is the last function called by worker on the task message.
-This function is passed `TaskEventObject`as an argument.

-The structure of the `TaskEventObject`explained in `onProcessTask` section.

-For more details of the `TaskEventObject`, refer the [onProcessTask](#onProcessTask) section.

 ```
 function onAfterProcessTask(e)